 - Office based consultations and treatment (New fee-for-service program available)

-- Outpatient substance use disorder treatment, including: Assessment, therapy and Medication Assisted Treatment (MAT).
+- Outpatient substance use disorder treatment, including: Assessment and therapy.

 - Dialectical Behavior Therapy (DBT)